Baraa2nassar/Philoi/README.md

 ## Roadmap

 - [x] Make Readme
+- [x] host the site philoi.tech
+- [ ] use git command linked to cloud
 - [ ] enable a way where people can put in questions remotely (sockets)
-- [ ] host the site philoi.tech
-- [ ] use git command linked to cloud
 - [ ] make youtube short demo and link the link in this readME and in the demo hyperlink

 Check out [open issues](https://github.com/Baraa2nassar/Philoi/issues) to see any proposed features AKA issues.